 The North Providence Library offers computers for public use with free Internet access and Microsoft Office software which includes Word and Excel.

 - You can log into these computers using your library card barcode number and you are given up to 3 hours of use per day.
-If no computers are available, reservations can be made at the Envisionware console or at the Reference Departments.
+If no computers are available, reservations can be made at the Reference Department.
 Computer reservations cannot be made by phone.

-- There is 1 print stations available and located on the second floor.
+- There is 1 print station available and it is located on the second floor of the library.

 - Printing costs are 15 cents for b&w and 50 cents for color.